 The constant bustle of vendors competing for attention, busy shoppers , and men carrying giant sacks of vegetables may feel overwhelming.
 However, take a deep breath and enjoy the organized chaos that is the San Pedro market!

 First, make sure you have plenty of energy by fueling up with a freshly made juice.
 As you walk, you´ll see (and hear) a row of ¨juice ladies¨, lovingly called caseras.
 As always, they´ll be seated behind blenders and surrounded by fresh fruit and vegetables.
 Choose a stall, take a seat, and select any combination of fruits and vegetables you´d like.

-Once you´re hydrated, take your time browsing the stalls, and if things aren´t too busy, stop and have a chat with one of the friendly vendors.
-Don´t be afraid to try the many exotic fruits, like the sweet and juicy granadilla seeds, the custard-like chirimoya inside its tough green skin, or the capulí, a small, red cherry-like fruit.
+Once hydrated, it´s time to browse the plentiful stalls.
+If things aren´t too busy, stop and have a chat with one of the friendly vendors.
+Along the way, sample the exotic fruits, like the sweet and juicy granadilla and capulí, a cherry-like fruit.

 Here are a few more suggestions for Cusco´s San Pedro Market:

 Once you´ve experienced all the sights of Cusco´s San Pedro Market, it´s time for lunch!
 The market is full of little dining booths serving Peruvian specialties.
 Pull up a bench alongside locals for a delicious (and wallet friendly!) lunch.
 This includes options ranging from the popular caldo de gallina (hen soup), to fried fish and breaded chicken.
 Enjoy a tasty and authentic lunch for a nice change of pace from bustling tourist restaurants.